Prohibited or Restricted Items

 Examples of "smart" baggage include features such as:

-Restrictions that apply to the carriage of this smart baggage.
-Specifically that:
+Restrictions apply to the carriage of this smart baggage, specifically that:

 • Customers checking a smart bag with a removable lithium-ion battery must remove it and take it with them into the cabin.
 Customers carrying-on a smart bag containing a removable lithium-ion battery must remove it from the designed enclosure prior to boarding the aircraft.
 Once the battery is removed from the bag’s designed enclosure, the battery may be placed inside the carry-on bag.
 The removable battery does not need to be carried separately from the smart baggage.